Career

 Onboarding and Support Systems

-Confirm whether there's an onboarding program for mid-career hires, a mentor system, and an environment where questions are welcome.
-"No training because you're expected to hit the ground running" can be code for neglect.
+Confirm whether there is an onboarding program for mid-career hires, a mentor system, and an environment where questions are welcome.
+"No training because you are expected to hit the ground running" can be code for neglect.

 Future Career Path

-Confirm what positions you can aim for in 3-5 years and whether predecessors have actually walked that path.
+Confirm what positions you can aim for in 3 to 5 years and whether predecessors have actually walked that path.
 (A book on avoiding job change mistakes)

 Business Stability

 For public companies, check IR information.
 For private companies, assess stability through industry reputation and client scale.
-Fast-growing startups are attractive but carry funding risks.
+Fast-growing startups are attractive but carry funding risks worth considering.

 Maximize the Offer Meeting

 The post-offer meeting is your last chance to ask questions freely.
 Salary, working conditions, team assignment, expected role - clarify everything here.
-Prepare a checklist of questions to prevent any "I didn't know about that" situations after joining.
+Prepare a checklist of questions to prevent any "I did not know about that" situations after joining.

 Key Takeaways